How to create an email retention policy

 3. Draft a real policy

-Creating a policy, and getting it approved by senior management and legal professionals, will give the ability and authority to implement all the IT, security and process controls you need to enforces your email retention requirements.
+Creating a policy, and getting it approved by senior management and legal professionals, will give you the ability and authority to implement all the IT, security and process controls you need to enforces your email retention requirements.
 Your policy should include the following sections

 - Purpose of the policy